UVADS/ds6015/deliverable_details.md

      - Stakeholders
      - Table of Contents
      - Project Purpose and Background
+     - Brief Sponsor Background
      - Data Discussion
      - Assumptions and Limitations
      - Methods Discussion:
        - Data Pipelines and Processing
        - Modeling
+     - Discussion on Benefits of this Work (why it is important)
    - See presentation [rubric](https://github.com/UVADS/ds6015/blob/main/rubrics/rubric_presentation.md) for grading breakdown

 **6. Code Repository**
   - Submit the link to your GitHub repository containing all finalized, documented code
   - Check with the sponsor if this repo can be public; otherwise it can be kept private to stakeholders
+  - For future use, students to ensure that sponsor can run the code